Legume

 Legumes are plants in the pea family Fabaceae (or Leguminosae), or the fruit or seeds of such plants.
 When used as a dry grain for human consumption, the seeds are also called pulses.
 Legumes are grown agriculturally, primarily for human consumption, but also as livestock forage and silage, and as soil-enhancing green manure.
-Legumes produce a botanically unique type of fruit – a simple dry fruit that develops from a simple carpel and usually dehisces (opens along a seam) on two sides.
+Legumes produce a botanically unique type of fruit—a simple dry fruit that develops from a simple carpel and usually dehisces (opens along a seam) on two sides.

 Most legumes have symbiotic nitrogen-fixing bacteria, Rhizobia, in structures called root nodules.
 Some of the fixed nitrogen becomes available to later crops, so legumes play a key role in crop rotation.

 Terminology

 The term pulse, as used by the United Nations' Food and Agriculture Organization (FAO), is reserved for legume crops harvested solely for the dry seed.
 This excludes green beans and green peas, which are considered vegetable crops.
 Also excluded are seeds that are mainly grown for oil extraction (oilseeds like soybeans and peanuts), and seeds which are used exclusively for sowing forage (clovers, alfalfa).
 However, in common usage, these distinctions are not always clearly made, and many of the varieties used for dried pulses are also used for green vegetables, with their beans in pods while young.

-Some Fabaceae, such as Scotch broom and other Genisteae, are leguminous but are usually not called legumes by farmers, who tend to restrict that term to food crops.

-The FAO recognizes 11 primary pulses, excluding green vegetable legumes (e.g. green peas) and legumes used mainly for oil extraction (e.g., soybeans and groundnuts) or used only as seed (e.g., clover and alfalfa).
+The Food and Agriculture Organization (FAO) recognizes 11 primary pulses, excluding green vegetable legumes (such as green peas) and legumes used mainly for oil extraction (for example, soybeans and groundnuts) or used only as seed (such as clover and alfalfa).